BillyBunn/billybunn.com/README.md

 #### 2021-12-01
 - Code up on GitHub!
 - fowarded some of my other domains to billybunn.io (many fun TLDs not yet available for AWS Route53 registration)
+- fixed basic 11ty layout chaining and CSS positioning

 ### TODO
-- fix layout in article
 - update homepage
 - changelog page
 - DNSSEC in Route53 (see if using CDK is possible)